Ali-Cheikh/minecraft-server-whitelist/README.md

 2. Accept the server rules by clicking on the appropriate checkbox.
 3. Click the "SUBMIT" button to submit your application.
 4. Upon successful submission, you'll receive a success message.
+5. after successfully submitting, you will see the download mods button to get your mods from.
+6. If you have any questions or issues, please contact the server owner.

 ## Contact Information